 The Moneylender Association of Singapore

 The Moneylenders Association of Singapore was established in 2005.
 This is one body which was intended to be the voice for registered moneylenders in the country.
-To date, there are about 200 licensed moneylenders in Singapore that offer all types of loans and financial solutions to the people.
+To date, there are about 200 licensed moneylenders in Singapore that offer all personal loans in Singapore and financial solutions to the people.
 The Moneylender Association of Singapore or MLAS was intended to grow the moneylending industry of Singapore.
 Besides that, it helps to protect the interest of its members.
 The aim is to ensure that every licensed firm is a member of MLAS which has more than 150 members to date.

 What makes MLAS so important is that it preserves and advocates ethical practices in this market which has often been pre-conceived negatively.
 This will improve the image of moneylenders while improving the industry to be a vital part of businesses across the country.